thom-s/set-top-reddit-wallpaper/README.md

 # set-top-reddit-wallpaper
-PowerShell script to set the wallpaper as the top post of the day from /r/wallpapers and /r/wallpaper.
+PowerShell script to set the wallpaper as the top post of the day/week/month from /r/wallpapers and /r/wallpaper or any other subreddits.

 You can change the subreddits to look through and the timeframe.